 The functions, as in the buttons and operating facility of the heater must be simple and easy to understand.
 Don’t opt for heaters that work in a pretty complex way, making it difficult for you to understand the basic way of using the heater.
 Heaters are bound to provide you only with the provision of hot water and hence having complex options makes no sense.
 Irrespective of the age group or gender, a heater must be easy to use by everyone.

 The second thing to follow is to get the heater installed by the service center representative of the company and not by any of the local plumbers.
 The company technician will be knowing all the safety measures to follow and the correct installing process will be known by him in advance leaving no chances of any mishaps.
 The manufacturers do provide technicians for installation and they will as well provide you with a demo on how to use the heater.

 4. Energy Efficiency

-You can weigh in the efficiency of the gas heater using the energy efficiency (EF) which indicated how efficient the transfer of heat from the heating element to the water is.
-You need to go for a higher energy factor because the higher the energy factor provided with the heater, the higher will be the efficiency of the heater.
+You can weigh the efficiency of the gas heater using energy efficiency (EF) which indicated how efficient the transfer of heat from the heating element to the water is.
+It would help if you went for a higher energy factor because the higher the energy factor provided with the heater, the higher will be the efficiency of the heater.
 They both are proportionate to easy others in many terms.
-The most regular energy efficiency of the heater ranges between 0.5-0.6 and some of the higher end models possess the energy efficiency of up to 0.8.
+The most regular energy efficiency of the heater ranges between 0.5-0.6 and some of the higher-end models possess the energy efficiency of up to 0.8.

 ou must also consider the watts consumed by the heater.
 This directly affects the heating process as it would determine the speed of the heater.
-For instance, a heater with the wattage of 4.5KW will work faster as compared to the heater with the wattage of 2.4KW.
+For instance, a heater with a wattage of 4.5KW will work faster as compared to the heater with a wattage of 2.4KW.
 Knowing them all is always being on the safer side.

 5. Flow Rate